mrwingkong/portix-linux/MISC.md

 sudo pacman -S spice-webdavd
 ```
 ##
-## For apps that use terminal
+## For apps that use terminal not loading

-(only add lxqt sudo if root privalages needed, change terminal to faveroute)
+Change .desktop shortcut details (only add lxqt sudo if root privalages needed, change terminal to faveroute)
 remomve the &F and add lxqt-sudo qterminal -e
 ```
 Exec=lxqt-sudo qterminal -e /home/mrwingkong/.local/bin/btop